 Regis University, a Jesuit institution in Denver, provides 16 undergraduate degree programs, 25 graduate degrees and 25 professional certificates in a web-based format through its College of Professional Studies.
 The Regis College for Health Professions offers online undergraduate and graduate degrees and certificates through the Loretto Heights School of Nursing, School of Physical Therapy and Division of Health Services Administration.

 Pursuing a college education is a significant financial investment, with tuition as the highest expense.
 Tuition can vary considerably depending on the institution and its location.
 Colorado college students who have established state residency typically pay less tuition than those who have not.
 In 2012, yearly tuition for Colorado residents was $10,900.

 In addition to tuition and fees, living expenses account for a large portion of higher education costs.
-Room and board rates can cover a wide range, depending on whether students choose to live on campus or off campus.
+Room and board rates can cover a wide spectrum, depending on whether students choose to live on campus or off campus.
 The cost of living in Colorado is just 1 percent higher than the national average.
-The following table breaks down the cost of living (COL) in Colorado’s metro areas as compared to the U.S mean (100%):
+The following table breaks down the cost of living (COL) in Colorado’s metro areas as compared to the U.S. mean (100%):

 |Urban Area||Composite Index||Housing||Groceries||Utilities||Transportation||Health Care||Misc.|